 Give me just two minutes of your time and I’ll tell you whether or not Dopamite is worth your time.
 We put it to the test with one of our in-depth reviews and looked at the ingredients, side effects, clinical studies, and customer service.
 We also read experiences from users that have tried it.
 We compiled everything we found here to provide you with the information you need.

 What is Dopamite?

-Dopamite is a fat burning supplement that claims to help suppress appetite and to help dieters lose weight by minimizing caloric intake and increasing fat loss.
-Dopamite comes in capsule form, which means you can take it anywhere.
+First off, Dopamite is a fat burning supplement that claims to help suppress appetite and improve weight-loss by minimizing caloric intake.
+It comes in capsule form, which means you can take it anywhere.
 It contains caffeine, folic acid, vitamin B12, copper, leaf and seed extracts, and various filler ingredients.

-The company behind Dopamite, MHP, has been around since 1998, and they have a wide variety of weight loss supplements and products that are geared to help you get to your ideal weight and fitness level.
-It’s readily available online, and it’s quite affordable at just under $1 per capsule.
-We like that MHP has a good history and seems to have some good products; there are some positive reviews online, and they have an easy to access website, but read on…
+The company behind Dopamite, MHP, has been around since 1998.
+It’s readily available online, and it’s quite affordable.
+We like that the company has a good history, there are some positive reviews online, but read on…

 “I couldn’t take this on an empty stomach without getting sick, so I ended up eating more with Dopamite,” said one user.